At a Glance:

 Why Is Load Factor Important?

 Load Factor is important in retail electricity pricing for so many reasons.
 First, it is a quick way for suppliers to determine their total costs for a particular customer without having to manually calculate each component of the electricity rate.
 Also, Load Factor allows energy brokers a way to determine where and how to price their customers.
 Typically, customers with high Load Factor ratings (above 50%) should always be custom priced with suppliers.
-Others, with lower ratings can be placed on a supplier matrix.
+Others, with lower ratings, can be placed on a supplier matrix.

 How Can I Calculate Load Factor On My Own?